I Took Daily Shots of Cod-Liver Oil, and This Is What It Did to My Skin

 Doing things in the name of skincare is kind of my motto.
 I'll admittedly try just about anything for a major glow-up in the skin department.
 I love makeup.
 My overwhelmingly stocked vanity, full of a lifetime supply of foundation and about 500 lipsticks and counting, proves so.
 But I've never wanted to depend on makeup to make me feel beautiful.

 Recently, though, I've found myself more and more apprehensive about going out in public makeup-less, which has me turning to my liquid foundation far too often.
 It started with my move to New York, which triggered an unexpected battle with acne.
 As soon as I turned 23 and packed my overweight suitcase, my skin turned on me.
-I don’t know what I did to deserve this, and to be honest, I’m still searching for answers.
+I don't know what I did to deserve this, and to be honest, I'm still searching for answers.
 I've gone through cleanser after cleanser in search of the one that won't leave me with irritated whiteheads.
 I even stopped eating meat and completely changed my diet in hopes that it'd help my skin.
 So the moment I caught on to the craze that is cod-liver oil, which reportedly has insane skin benefits, I was game to try it.

-The internet is full of countless articles singing cod liver oil’s praises, saying it has transformative powers when it comes to skin.
+The internet is full of countless articles singing cod-liver oil's praises, saying it has transformative powers when it comes to skin.
 My mom even told me it's something the "old folks" have consumed for years for all of its health and skin benefits.
-According to Margarita Lolis, a board-certified dermatologist, cod liver oil in liquid form is excellent for hyperpigmentation, especially in the form of acne scarring and discoloration from repeated facial breakouts.
+According to Margarita Lolis, MD, a board-certified dermatologist, cod-liver oil in liquid form is excellent for hyperpigmentation, especially in the form of acne scarring and discoloration from repeated facial breakouts.

-“It’s also great for elbows and knees given hyperpigmentation can appear here as well.
-It contains vitamin A, D, and omega-3 fatty acids, which is what helps with skin,” Lolis explains.
+"It's also great for elbows and knees given hyperpigmentation can appear here as well.
+It contains vitamins A and D and omega-3 fatty acids, which is what helps with skin," Lolis explains.

 I have tried just about everything to fade my dark spots, so after thorough research on the best form of cod-liver oil, I readily went to my local health store and grabbed Carlson Wild Norwegian Cod Liver Oil ($40).